MicrosoftDocs/customer-insights/ci-docs/audience-insights/real-time-data-ingestion.md

 Both ways share the following prerequisites:

-- A Customer Insights instance
+- A Customer Insights environment
 - Unified customer profiles
 - Activities configured and run
 - Contributor or Administrator permissions to authenticate your account